Captain-Levi-007/CTF_Writeups/Root-Me/CC_level6.md

 y0ug.itisjustluck.com
 ```

-- According to the lab specified format we got top 3 domain . i tried on by one . and found the third one is the answer.
+- According to the lab-specified format, we narrow down to the top 3 domains.
+I tried one by one. and found that the third one is the answer.
 **th1sis.l1k3aK3y.org**